samim-reza/FutureBuilders2025_GreenU_Tensors/README.md

 License is not included in this repository yet.

-### Resources
-- `GET /api/doctors?specialization=X` - Get doctors
-- `GET /api/hospitals` - Get hospitals
-- `GET /api/ngos` - Get NGOs

-## 🐛 Troubleshooting
+## Troubleshooting

 ### "Could not connect to Ollama"
-- Ensure `ollama serve` is running
+- Ensure `ollama serve` is running in a separate terminal
-- Check `OLLAMA_HOST` points to correct address
+- Check `OLLAMA_HOST` environment variable points to `http://localhost:11434`
+- Verify Ollama is installed: `ollama --version`

 ### Database connection errors
 - Verify MySQL is running: `sudo systemctl status mysql`
-- Check credentials in `database.py` or `.env`
+- Check credentials in `.env` or `database.py`
-- Ensure database and user exist
+- Ensure database `wecare_db` exists
+- Run `python seed_data.py` to initialize tables

 ### Module import errors
-- Activate venv: `source venv/bin/activate`
+- Activate virtual environment: `source venv/bin/activate`
-- Reinstall: `pip install -r requirements.txt`
+- Reinstall dependencies: `pip install -r requirements.txt`

 ### Offline mode not working
 - Check browser console for IndexedDB errors
-- Ensure service worker is registered (check DevTools → Application)
+- Ensure service worker is registered (DevTools → Application → Service Workers)
+- Clear browser cache and reload

+### Bengali/English language mixing
+- The model has been instructed to respond in the same language as the prompt
+- If issues persist, check `OLLAMA_MODEL` is set to `qwen3-vl:2b`

-## 🔒 Security Notes
+## Security Notes

-⚠️ **Production Deployment**:
+⚠️ **For Production Deployment**:
-- Change `SECRET_KEY` in `auth.py`
+- Change `SECRET_KEY` in `.env` (generate with `openssl rand -hex 32`)
-- Use HTTPS
+- Use HTTPS with proper SSL certificates
-- Set proper CORS origins
+- Set specific CORS origins (not `*`)
-- Use environment variables for secrets
+- Store `.env` securely, never commit to git
-- Enable rate limiting
+- Enable rate limiting on API endpoints

-## 📄 License

-MIT License - Feel free to use for humanitarian purposes
+- Use strong MySQL passwords
+- Set up firewall rules (allow only necessary ports)

-## 🙏 Acknowledgments
+## Contributing

-Built for **FutureBuilders2025** to address healthcare accessibility challenges in Bangladesh's Chittagong Hill Tracts and rural regions.
+This project was built for **FutureBuilders2025** by Team GreenU_Tensors from Green University of Bangladesh to address healthcare accessibility challenges in Bangladesh's rural regions, particularly the Chittagong Hill Tracts.

 ---